Why Do I Need Gum Grafting?

-Gum grafting in Boston is a dental microsurgery that is used to treat gum recession.
-Gum recession is common among those with periodontal disease, crooked teeth, genetics, and even rough tooth brushing.
+Gum grafting in Boston is microsurgery to treat gum recession.
+Gum recession is common among those with periodontal disease, crooked teeth, and even brushing too roughly.
 During gum recession, the gums detach from the tooth, exposing the root to bacteria and food.
-When this is left without treatment, tooth and jaw bone loss can occur, which is why it’s essential to get treatment such as gum grafting very quickly when you notice the first signs of gum recession.
+When left untreated, tooth and jaw bone loss may occur, making treatment very important.
+Gum grafting is one treatment for more severe cases.
 Patients should contact Dental Partners of Boston if they are concerned about gum recession.

 Why Choose Us